uberspark/uberxmhf/xmhf/README.md

 Introduction
 ============

-XMHF is a modular hypervisor platform for recent multicore x86 hardware with support for dynamic root of trust and nested (2-dimensional) paging.
-It is NOT a full virtual machine monitor.
+XMHF is a modular and extensible hypervisor platform for recent multicore x86 hardware with support for dynamic root of trust and nested (2-dimensional) paging.

-XMHF takes a developer-centric approach to hypervisor design and implementation, and strives to be a comprehensible and flexible platform for performing hypervisor research and development.
-XMHF encapsulates common hypervisor core functionality in a framework that allows others to build custom hypervisor-based solutions (called "hypapps").
-It currently supports only a single "rich" guest OS.
+XMHF strives to be a
+comprehensible and flexible platform for performing hypervisor research and development that allows others to build custom (security-sensitive) hypervisor-based solutions (called "hypapps").

+XMHF is designed to achieve three goals – modular extensibility, automated verification, and high performance.
+XMHF includes a core that provides functionality common to many hypervisor-based security architectures and supports extensions that augment the core with additional security or functional properties while preserving the fundamental hypervisor security property of memory integrity (i.e., ensuring that the hypervisor’s memory is not modified by software running at a lower privilege level).

+XMHF advocates a "rich" single-guest execution model where the hypervisor framework supports only a single-guest and allows the guest direct access to all performance-critical system devices and device interrupts.

 Quick start to using XMHF
 =========================